Författare

 Jon Meacham är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 12 böcker tillgängliga på Bokkollen, utgivna hos Random House USA Inc.

-Bland verken finns American Struggle, som toppar listan över Jon Meachams populäraste böcker.
+Bland verken finns And There Was Light, som toppar listan över Jon Meachams populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Destiny and Power – ett annat uppskattat verk av Jon Meacham.
+Prova Franklin and Winston – ett annat uppskattat verk av Jon Meacham.

 På Bokkollen gör vi det enkelt att navigera i Jon Meachams författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.